deepaksood619/deepaksood619.github.io/docs/cloud/others/google-cloud-platform-gcp.md

   Enterprise API management for multi-cloud environments

-  An API proxyis your interface to developers that want to use your backend services.
+  An API proxy is your interface to developers that want to use your backend services.
 Rather than having them consume those services directly, they access an Edge API proxy that you create.
 With a proxy, you can provide value-added features such as:

     - Security
     - Rate limiting